 I first entered my own therapy in 1990, as a result of being diagnosed with depression.
 Looking back after a year of weekly sessions, I was struck with how it helped me understand what had not been clear before–things like why was my mother’s love for me so stingily given, and how had that affected my finding the love of a good man, and my own love for myself.
 I found I was now making real and rewarding changes in my life.
 After another year of therapy I began to imagine what it might be like to be the kind of therapeutic companion and guide to others that my own therapist had become.
 The year after, I enrolled in graduate school to pursue a Masters in counseling psychology.

-It was a long, arduous road from grad student, to intern therapist (for me a six year process), to taking and passing tests for licensure, all while working full time.
+It was a long, arduous road from graduate school to internship, passing the tests for licensure, to finally becoming a licensed therapist (for me a 8 1/2 year process), all while working full time.

 Now, nearly twenty-five years later, my love for the healing power of psychotherapy has not changed.
 I still believe it is one of the most powerful ways we have to help us begin to know ourselves on a deep level and to heal the old wounds that keep us from finding the best in ourselves and accessing it.